 Four professors honored for excellence in mentoring graduate students

-The McGraw Center, together with the Graduate School, instituted the award in 2002 to recognize Princeton faculty members whose work with graduate students is particularly outstanding.
+The McGraw Center, together with the Graduate School, instituted the mentoring award in 2002 to recognize Princeton faculty members whose work with graduate students is particularly outstanding.
 It is intended to honor faculty members who nurture the intellectual, professional and personal growth of their graduate students.

 Graduate students nominate faculty members for the award and, along with faculty members, serve on the committee that selects the winners.
 One faculty member in each academic division (engineering, humanities, natural sciences and social sciences) is chosen.
 In addition to being honored at the ceremony, each receives a $1,000 award and a commemorative gift.